vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 would avoid changing the AST shape, but it would make the feature much less useful for language tools and formatters that need source locations.

-Insert in-tag comments into `ElementNode.props` or `ElementNode.children`.
-This would preserve source order locally, but it would force prop or child transforms to handle nodes that are not actually props or children.
+Store in-tag comments inline with element props or children.
+This would preserve source order locally, but it would also mix source annotations into runtime structures.
 A top-level `ast.comments` collection keeps the annotation side-channel explicit.

 Keep `@vue-expect-error` as an element-level comment before the whole tag.
 This avoids syntax inside opening tags, but it loses the line-level precision needed